Akhiljain12/EcomercePlatform_Assighment/README.md

-# this is my prokject name Ecomercerweb
+# this is my project name Ecomercerweb
 # First clone these respository  just run below command
 # cmd  ----> npm install
 # these command install a requierd dependency on our project